-At the age of seven she started school.
-She was so pleased to realize that now she could read and write.
-So she secretly started to write down her memories, but after writing them she threw the paper away in case others found it.
+At the age of seven, she started school.
+She was so pleased to realize that now she could read and write—she finally had an outlet.
+She secretly started to write down her memories, but she always threw the papers away so that others would not be able to read them.

 Barbro continued to write.
-By the time she was about eleven years old, she had written poetry, but she also started to question about reincarnation, where we come from, and where we go—thoughts reflected in her poetry.
+By the time she was about 11 years old, she had started to wonder about reincarnation, where we come from, and where we go—thoughts reflected in her poetry.

-One day a friend of the family saw some of her work that she had kept, and asked her parents if he could show it to someone with the idea of getting it published.
+One day, a friend of the family saw some of the work that Barbro had kept and asked her parents if he could show it to someone with the idea of getting it published.
 This became her first book—Människan på jorden (Man on Earth).
 She was just 12 years old.

-The reason was that after she had started school Barbro realized that Anne Frank was a real person!
-The book had been published in 1947 but was only then beginning to become popular.
+You see, after she started school, Barbro realized that Anne Frank was a real person!
+Frank's diary had been published in 1947 but was only then beginning to become popular.

 Barbro realized that it was no longer smart to go around saying that she had been Anne Frank.